request an appointment online.

 If you are diagnosed with esophageal cancer, your doctor will discuss the best options to treat it.
 This depends on several factors, including the type and stage of the cancer and your general health.
 Your treatment for esophageal cancer will be customized to your particular needs.
 One or more of the following therapies may be recommended to treat the cancer or help relieve symptoms.

-To treat more-advanced stages of esophageal cancer, surgery may be combined with chemotherapy and/or radiation therapy.
+Surgery is the most common treatment for esophageal cancer.
+To treat more advanced stages of esophageal cancer, surgery may be combined with chemotherapy and/or radiation therapy.

 MD Anderson provides the most advanced radiation treatments for esophageal cancer, including:

-Esophageal stents: Small, expandable metal or plastic tubes are placed over the tumor with the aid of an endoscope.
-Once placed, the stent can expand and open up the blocked part of the esophagus, allowing food and liquids to pass through easier.
+Small, expandable metal tubes are placed inside the esophagus with the aid of an endoscope.
+Once placed, the stent can expand and open up the blocked part of the esophagus, allowing food and liquids to pass through more easily.

 Treatment at MD Anderson